Way of Life Literature

 In many cases, the pastors of the contemporary churches are sons of Lancaster’s leaders, staff, and teachers.

-These works are a product of the positivist philosophy that is taught at Lancaster.
+Further, these works are a product of the positivist philosophy that is taught at Lancaster.
 It is a New Evangelical philosophy: keep the message positive, avoid dealing with personalities, be known for what you are for, not for what you are against.

 These works are a product of Lancaster’s despising of clear biblical warnings.
 The resulting ignorance leaves men and women liable to deception.